Summer is over and a new semester has arrived. So, you're probably wondering: What should I be doing to prepare for college?

 This is the year you’ll finally be graduating.
 You’ll be applying to colleges and, soon enough, heading off to college.
 This is the big leagues, folks.

-There’s so much to do!
+much to do!
 But we know you can handle it.
 Remember, the earlier you begin, the easier it will be.

 Here are some suggestions of what high school seniors can do to prepare for college admissions this September:

 Start by creating a list of what you’re looking for in a college and making your colleges list.
 Then, compare the two, crossing off any colleges that don’t meet your criteria.
 Order your colleges list based on which schools meet the most criteria at the top to the colleges that meet the lowest amount of your criteria at the bottom.

 2. Register to take or re-take the SAT/ACT exams.

 Course Hero $4k College Giveaway

 Easy to Enter, No Essay Needed